Ocheezyy/Legacy-FTP/ReadMe.md

   - All subclasses are instantiated and executed for the funeral home datasets
 - main_np.py
-  - All subclasses is instantiated and executed for the newspaper datasets
+  - All subclasses are instantiated and executed for the newspaper datasets
 - sftp.py
   - Contains the class to connect and download the files from the